 Now moving on to our measures of success!
 Given that our design emphasizes biophilic aspects, we decided to evaluate its success in this area.

-Since existing industries often use simulation-based models to evaluate their designs, we began by creating our own 3D model of the current wellness room using Blender and incorporating components from Nature’s Haven.
+Since existing industries often use simulation-based models to evaluate their designs, we began by creating our own 3D model of Nature’s Haven using Blender.

-Then, as you saw, we added textures and colours since enhancing these minute details create a more realistic environment, helping us gather more accurate data.
+Then, as you saw, we added textures and colours to create a more realistic environment, helping us gather more accurate data.

 From this, we measured and calculated three distinct things for our measures of success: